What is Vapor Intrusion?

 Granite Inspection Group has been successfully assessing your environmental issues and providing remedial solutions.
 Our clientele consists of your typical single-family home owner to, architects, builders, engineers, property / building owners, and other professionals who know us and trust us for our knowledge, experience and proven vapor reduction.

 Granite Inspection Group has successfully installed proven vapor control systems to remove many types of vapors from single family residences and commercial buildings.
 Examples of the types of facilities that utilize our services for their Vapor Mitigation concerns are: schools, office buildings, shopping centers, restaurants, dry cleaners, hotels, apartment complexes and other multi-family housing i.e. banks, industrial buildings, manufacturing facilities and restaurants.

 Contamination from vapor intrusion continues to create health risks in both existing buildings and new construction.

 Granite Inspection Group specializes in working with all professional in resolving their vapor intrusion needs.
 Our continuous improvement methods and partnership with a relationship building approach is what sets us apart.

-As with any building system an ADDS will require routine maintenance and indoor air quality testing as verification that acceptable levels of vapors exist in the building.
-We at Granite Inspection Group provide service, repair and periodic updates to your existing Vapor Mitigation Systems.
-Call us today if your building has an existing Vapor Mitigation System that needs our assistance.
+As with any building system an ASDS will require routine maintenance and indoor air quality testing as verification that acceptable levels of vapors exist in the building.
+We at Granite Inspection Group provide service, repair and periodic updates to your existing Vapor Intrusion Mitigation Systems.
+Call us today if your building has an existing Vapor Intrusion Mitigation System that needs our assistance.

 If you have questions and would like to discuss your project further and obtain an estimate for resolving your environmental project needs in designing and installing a vapor intrusion mitigation system, please do not hesitate to contact our office at 845-635-2552.
 We look forward to working with you in resolving your environmental needs.